rusheb/chat/README.md

 # chat
-An async chat app that I built to help me learn asyncio.
+A very basic async chat app that I built to help me learn asynchronous programming with `asyncio`.

+Clients can connect to the server, see who's online, and chat in real-time.
+The server handles client disconnects and errors gracefully.

+This project was inspired by the really awesome [import asyncio](https://www.youtube.com/watch?v=Xbl7XjFYsN4&list=PLhNSoGM2ik6SIkVGXWBwerucXjgP1rHmB) youtube series.

+# Demo

 # Quickstart
 ## Install dependencies